Laminar boundary layers over small-scale textured surfaces: Discussion

-We have derived an asymptotic solution for the velocity field valid when the slip length is small compared with the boundary-layer thickness, i.e., $\lambda/\sqrt{x} \ll 1$, giving a perturbation to the Blasius solution with the correction arising from wall slip.
-This condition arises by comparing the slip velocity, of order $\lambda u_y$, with the streamwise velocity $u$ in the outer region.
-When $\lambda / \sqrt{x}$ is small, slip acts as a weak perturbation and the similarity structure is preserved.
 To extend the model to cases where $\lambda / \sqrt{x} = O(1)$, we developed a numerical scheme that employs Chebyshev collocation in the wall-normal direction and implicit marching in the streamwise direction, which provides stability and high accuracy in resolving steep velocity gradients near the wall.
-Numerical results (Fig.~\ref{fig:2}--\ref{fig:3}) confirm the asymptotic predictions in the regime $\lambda/\sqrt{x} \ll 1$ and extend them to larger slip lengths.
+Numerical results (Figure~\ref{fig:2}--\ref{fig:3}) confirm the asymptotic predictions in the regime $\lambda/\sqrt{x} \ll 1$ and extend them to larger slip lengths.
 Both approaches show that the slip-corrected velocity field, wall shear stress and displacement thickness deviate most strongly from the Blasius solution near the leading edge, where the boundary layer is thin and velocity gradients are steep, before converging downstream as $\lambda / \sqrt{x}$ decreases.

+We have also examined the linear stability of the slip-modified boundary layers using a local, parallel-flow approximation.
+The stability analysis shows that wall slip influences disturbance growth near the leading edge, where the slip length relative to the boundary-layer thickness is largest.
+As the slip length increases, the neutral stability boundary shifts to lower Reynolds numbers and higher amplification rates are observed, indicating that slip enhances instability in this region.